Welcome to the Mars Edge Cocoa Flavanol Science Hub

 COSMOS (the Cocoa Supplement and Multivitamins Outcome Study) is the largest clinical dietary intervention examining the impact of intake of cocoa flanavols and multivitamins on health and risks of heart disease, stroke and cancer.

-It examines 22,000 generally healthy men and women over 60 in the U.S., and takes place over 5 years.
+It examines over 21,000 generally healthy men and women over 60 in the U.S., and takes place over 5 years.
 The trial is run by Brigham and Women’s Hospital, an affiliate of Harvard Medical School, and the Fred Hutchinson Cancer Research Center.